Understanding Your Print and the Value of its Edition

-Generally speaking, for contemporary art to steadily increase in value, the size of the edition is best kept low - perhaps between 10 and 50 editions.
+Generally speaking, for contemporary art to steadily increase in value, the size of the edition is best kept low, perhaps between 10 and 50 editions.
 Higher limited editions are usually reserved for iconic works from highly collectible artists like Charles Blackman or John Olsen.
-Because these prints still sell out, these artists can enjoy the fame that a popular print runs enhances.
+Because these prints still sell out, these artists can enjoy the fame that a popular print-run brings.

 Limited edition prints retain and can often increase in value.
 Whether this is the case however, depends on the artist.
 Our advice is and has always been, collect art you love - and when or if it appreciates in value consider this the cherry on the cake.